heliohm/active/README.md

 ### Usage rules - Dynamic events

 Active objects can only post a dynamic (allocated) events *once*.
-Dynamic events are freed and garbage collected once processed by receiving object.
+Dynamic events are freed and garbage collected once processed by all receiving Active objects.
+If a dynamic event is to be posted multiple times, the Active object needs to set and remove a memory reference to it using `Active_mem_refinc` (before first post) and `Active_mem_refdec` (after all posts are complete).

 Dynamic events should be considered immutable by the sender Active object once posted, as the receiving object might preempt the sender at any time.

 When using time events, any dynamic time events or attached dynamic events will be freed when the timer expires (one shot) or when the timer is stopped by the application, which ever comes first.

 Periodic events using dynamic attached events can register an expiry function to replace the attached event on an expiration.
-Previously attached events will be freed.
+Previously attached events will be then freed once there are no more references to it.

 ### Usage rules - Dynamic payloads

 *TODO: Not supported yet!*

+Dynamic payloads can be used with for example the Message event type to enable a data pipe between active objects.

 Dynamic payloads can be used together with dynamic events only.
 If the application is utilizing dynamic payloads in events created with `Object_new()`, (such as `Message->payload`), the Active object can register a free function during Active object initialiation that will be called just before a dynamic event is freed.
-This allows the Active object to know that all receivers are done processing the event and the payload can safely be freed.
+This allows the Active object to know that all receivers are done processing the event and the payload object can safely be freed.

 The free function can also be used to let application know that event is being freed, so that any payloads can be safely recycled or re-used.
 Note that for time events, a time event can be freed even if there are still references to an attached event (in a queue to other Active object).

-## Roadmap
+## Ideas Roadmap

 - Complete refactoring framework and compiler ports into _port files (zephyr, gcc)
 - Make it possible to configure the library using an application header file (memory pools, asserts)
+- Make max usage of AO queues available to the application
 - Review / refactor atomic accesses (e.g. memory references) using C11
 - Add more usage examples
 - Simplify extension of framework with application defined message types.